reefactor/brainfood_reference/README.md

 removes something essential, cutting off the legs, or, better, part of the head of a visitor while insisting that he preserved his persona with 95 percent accuracy.
 > -- The bed of Procrustes by Nassim Taleb

+> There is a related “Theorem” about progress in AI: once some mental function is programmed, people soon cease to consider it as an essential ingredient of “real thinking”.
+The ineluctable core of intelligence is always in that next thing which hasn’t yet been programmed.
+This “Theorem” was first proposed to me by Larry Tesler, so I call it Tesler’s Theorem: “AI is whatever hasn’t been done yet.”
+> -- 1979, Gödel, Escher, Bach: An Eternal Golden Braid by Douglas R. Hofstadter, Chapter 18: Artificial Intelligence: Retrospects.
+Investigated [Quote Origin: As Soon As It Works, No One Calls It AI Anymore](https://quoteinvestigator.com/2024/06/20/not-ai/)

 The world is huge and our sensory bandwidth is tiny and memory capacity is limited.